Questwealth Portfolios is a robo-advisor owned by Questrade. It was formerly called Portfolio IQ.

 The investing strategy that a majority of robo-advisors utilize is a passive one.
 They aim to generate market returns while cutting out unnecessary activity that often results in higher costs (fees) and lower returns.

 This low-cost ETF indexing strategy is the same one that has been encouraged by the likes of Warren Buffett and John Bogle.
 And there are lots of studies that have shown that active funds rarely beat passive ones.

 With this information at the back of your mind, it is interesting that Questwealth has chosen to go with ‘active’ instead of ‘passive’ in its investing style.
 Their secret may be linked to the remarkably low fees they charge.

 The average active equity mutual fund in Canada has a 1.98% price tag.
 Compared to mutual funds, Questwealth Portfolio fees range from 0.37% to 0.47% (including ETF MERs).

 This massive savings on fees means more money in your portfolio and is probably why their portfolio performances over the years have been exceptional.

-Your account with Questwealth Portfolios is insured by the Canadian Investor Protection Fund (CIPF) which means that if the company goes bankrupt, your investments are protected up to $1 million.
+Your account with Questwealth Portfolios is insured by the Canadian Investor Protection Fund (CIPF), which means that if the company goes bankrupt, your investments are protected by up to $1 million.

 For additional peace of mind, Questrade provides an additional $10 million in protection through free private insurance.
 They are also a member of the Investment Industry Regulatory Organization of Canada (IIROC).